smaremanda/add-in-docs/reference/shared/document/getfileasync-method.md

 |Office.FileType.Compressed|"compressed"|Returns the entire document (.docx, .pptx , or .xslx) in Office Open XML (OOXML) format as a byte array.|
 |Office.FileType.Pdf|"pdf"|Returns the entire document in PDF format as a byte array.|
 |Office.FileType.Text|"text"|Returns only the text of the document as a  **string**. |
 No more than two documents are allowed to be in memory; otherwise the  **getFileAsync** operation will fail.
-Use the[File.closeAsync](../reference/shared/file/closeasync-method.md) method to close the file when you are finished working with it.
+Use the [File.closeAsync](../reference/shared/file/closeasync-method.md) method to close the file when you are finished working with it.

 ## Example - Get a document in Office Open XML ("compressed") format